DavidMagda/classExercisesF18/06.unusualDatatypes/README.md

 ## 1. Your PL's support for structures or records.
 Also, your PL's support for object-oriented concepts, a related idea which we will explore later on.

+C++ supports structures and is object-oriented
 ## 2. Your PL's support for reference or pointer types.

+c++ have pointers

 ## 3. Your PL's features related to global data and/or access routines.

+Global Data